Poikilos/integratoredu/README.md

 see LICENSE file for license

 ## Developer Notes
+* run `chmod +x ./etc/quality && ./etc/quality` in terminal to check the code quality--it will give instructions if missing outputinspector or kate (optional) or code quality tool
 * To write a record, call write_record_without_validation after validating the form by any means necessary.
 * as of 2017-10-08 make sure folder structure remains compatible with my php app MoneyForesight (so MoneyForesight's features can be eventually merged into IntegratorEdu) as per the following documentation: